The Dorothy L Sayers Society

 No unauthorised publication or copying, in whole or in part, of the contents of this web site is permitted.
 For permission to quote from these pages, or information about the use of the Wimsey crest, please write to firstname.lastname@example.org.

-If you wish to link to this web site, you may do so, and you do not need to ask our permission first.
+If you wish to link to our web site, you may do so, and you do not need to ask our permission first.
 We would be grateful if you could let us know you have done so, as we may want to link back to your site.
-We prefer wherever possible that links are to our home page (http://www.sayers.org.uk/), since we cannot guarantee that more specific addresses will always continue to work.
+We prefer wherever possible that links are to our home page (https://www.sayers.org.uk/), since we cannot guarantee that more specific addresses will always continue to work.
 Please do not attempt to embed our web site in a frame, or to link directly to any images: we reserve the right to employ technical measures to prevent such links working reliably.

 Rights in the works of Dorothy L Sayers